painting of adonis and aphrodite

 The death and resurrection of Adonis in Greek Mythology

-The myth of Aphrodite and Adonis in Art
+The Myth of Aphrodite and Adonis in Art

 The myth of Aphrodite and Adonis appears in Book Ten of Ovid’s Metamorphoses.
 In this version, Orpheus tells us the story when he laments to the trees and wild animals after the loss of Eurydice.